 # Top

-Once you have your key, you need to add it to your WordPress site to receive automatic updates and support.
+Once you have your key, add it to your WordPress site to receive automatic updates and support.

 1. Log in to your WordPress site as an administrator.